Quantum Circuit Design for Decoded Quantum Interferometry: Circuit Analysis

 \subsection{Decoding}

 Decoding the syndrome is a critical step in the DQI algorithm.
 In our design, two methods are compared.
 Here, we elaborate on each approach.

-\begin{enumerate} \item Gauss–Jordan elimination:\\ In this method, the decoding circuit reversibly transforms the augmented matrix \([B^T \mid y]\) into its reduced row-echelon form, thereby isolating the syndrome state \(|B^T y\rangle\).
+\begin{enumerate} \item Gauss–Jordan elimination:\\ In this method, the decoding circuit reversibly transforms the augmented matrix \(\bigl[B^T \mid s\bigr]\) (with \(s = B^T y\)) into \(\bigl[I \mid y\bigr]\) in reduced row-echelon form, thereby computing \(\ket{y}\) from \(\ket{B^T y}\).
 The procedure operates as follows: \begin{enumerate} \item Pivot Selection and Row Swapping: For each column \(j = 1, \ldots, n\), the circuit scans to identify a pivot (an entry equal to 1).
 If the pivot is not in the current row, a SWAP gate is applied to exchange rows and correctly position the pivot.
 This procedure uses up to \(n\) SWAP gates. \item Row Elimination: Once the pivot is positioned, CNOT gates are applied from the pivot row (control) to every other row that has a 1 in the pivot column (target), zeroing out the non-pivot entries.
-This step requires up to \(m-1\) CNOT gates per column, totaling up to \(n(m-1)\) CNOT gates. \item Error Register Update: After the matrix is reduced, a sequence of CNOT gates is applied with controls on the syndrome register \(S\) and targets on the error register \(Y\), performing the operation:
+This step requires up to \(m-1\) CNOT gates per column, totaling up to \(n(m-1)\) CNOT gates. \item Error Uncomputation: Once the syndrome register holds \(\ket{y}\), apply CNOT from each syndrome qubit (control) to the corresponding error qubit (target) to uncompute the original error register.
 This step requires up to \(n\) additional CNOT gates. \end{enumerate} Overall, the Gauss–Jordan elimination approach employs up to

 CNOT gates and up to \(n\) SWAP gates, leading to a circuit depth bounded by \(mn+n = n(m+1)\) layers.
 This procedure is executed on a combined register of \(m+n\) qubits, where \(m\) qubits form the error register and \(n\) qubits form the syndrome register.